Nancy Valentine: Hiatus

 Valentine announced during May 1953 she was leaving acting to enter the Self-Realization Fellowship convent in Los Angeles, following what she later described as a "nervous breakdown".
 While in the convent she gave an extensive interview to Los Angeles Mirror that ran in four installments from June 30, 1953, through July 3, 1953.
 She recounted details of her modeling, encounters with celebrities and the film industry, and her trips to India.
 In the last installment, she revealed the public hounding by columnists and photographers over her romance with Naranyan, and that she had become pregnant by him, but had lost the baby.

 Valentine remained at Self-Realization Fellowship for several years as a novitiate.
 She left before taking final vows, but credited meditation with restoring her mental equilibrium.

-Valentine married Frederick Tillinghast III during July 1956, after obtaining an annulment of her marriage to Naranyan.
+Valentine married Frederick Tillinghast III, an oilman from Beverly Hills, during July 1956, after obtaining an annulment of her marriage to Naranyan.
 They had a daughter who was six months old when Valentine filed for divorce on November 5, 1957, charging mental cruelty.
 She asked only for $100 monthly child support and $1 token alimony, which was granted on January 29, 1958, in Santa Monica Superior Court.
 Following her divorce Valentine began working on a memoir, originally titled Broken Valentine, later Fame, Fortune and Folly.
 Several years later she threatened to sue Tillinghast over $3000 in unpaid child support.